Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/advanced/collectives.rst

 Communication between distributed processes
 ###########################################

-Fabric enables you to easily access information about a process or send data between processes with a standardized API and agnostic to the distributed strategy.
+With Fabric you can easily access information about a process or send data between processes with a standardized API and agnostic to the distributed strategy.

 ----